dddrrreee/cs140e-20win/labs/11-fuse/README.md

 We will do the first one today.

+#### Post-script: Hints.

+This lab has given the most people the most problems of any so far.
+I just rewrote my implementation from scratch to try to get some sticking points.

+Biggest hint: If you are having trouble getting the FUSE system to work (e.g., various permissions etc), stop messing with it, create a copy of `0-hello` and try to modify it so you can write a single file.
+This was a fast way to sort out many problems (for me at least) --- you have to deal with much less, and the compile-debug-edit cycle is way faster.

+Other Various hints:
+  1. You *must* change the `st_size` field to the correct value, otherwise the output will be stale or truncated.

+  2. Instead of laboriously typing tests out, stick them in your makefile and just run them.
+This way you can add more and more and automatically check if any modification messages things up.

+            test1:
+                cat fuse-hello/hello
+                # easy to check result
+                cp Makefile fuse-hello/hello
+                diff Makefile fuse-hello/hello
+                # do a small file then a large
+                cat small-file.txt > fuse-hello/hello
+                diff small-file.txt fuse-hello/hello
+                # try different ways of writing
+                cat Makefile > fuse-hello/hello
+                diff Makefile fuse-hello/hello
+                # ...

+     then do:
+            make test1

+   3. Run fuse without `-d` so you can see more stuff --- otherwise there is a huge amount of output that will hide your prints.
+Also, add way more information into the debugging prints that are in there now!

+   4. Note that the permissions passed to `open` have a different bit-pattern than your permission flags.
+You can't just compare them or do bitwise "and" or "or" operations.
+Open takes things like `O_RDNLY`, `O_RDWR` but the permissions we assign to the `st_mode` field have a completely different representation.
+Messing this up will lead to permission failures, which menas no output.
+   5. Even to just write a single file I needed to do all the different operations.
+      Otherwise it would fail (e.g., on `truncate`) and not be able to do much.

 #### The big picture

 Once we wrap the pi up as a set of files, directories, links, then you can